ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/fields.rst

      - Integer
      - FALSE
      - TRUE
-     - {"data": [{"type": "Attribute Type", "value": "Attribute Value", "source": "Attribute Source"]}}
+     - 1, 2, 3,...100
+   * - ownerId [2]_
+     - The ID of the `owner <https://docs.threatconnect.com/en/latest/rest_api/v3/owners/owners.html>`_ to which the Indicator belongs
+     - Integer
+     - FALSE
+     - FALSE
+     - 1, 2, 3,...100
+   * - ownerName [2]_
+     - The name of the owner to which the Indicator belongs
+     - String
+     - FALSE
+     - FALSE
+     - "Demo Community"
    * - privateFlag
      - Indicates where the Indicator is private
      - Boolean
      - FALSE
      - TRUE